lordfriky/OpenBB-8/README.md

 - Lic.
 Benjamín R. de León.
 For his consulting to the project.
 - Carlos Sánchez and Emilio Gelardo.
 For [howbb8works.com](https://howbb8works.com/).
 Their Twitter accounts are [here](https://twitter.com/chocotuits) and [here](https://twitter.com/egpjet3d), respectively.
 - Angelo Casimiro (TechBuilder/ASCAS).
 For his BB-8 version on which I based a lot.
 You can find his Instructable [here](http://www.instructables.com/id/DIY-Life-Size-Phone-Controlled-BB8-Droid/).
+- Broncowave.
+For letting me use his "Bronco Wars" song as a background music for the first app.
+[Here](https://open.spotify.com/track/7FQt5hgMTuhlvUms06b0oW?si=x3ozh1LBTqei23WEM3TcPQ)'s a Spotify link for his song.
 - Teacher Fernanda Brown.
 For helping me translate this readme.